KrzysztofPrzygoda/docs/linux/linux-guide.md

 # Print global enironment variables.
 $ set
 # Print local (current shell) and global enironment variables (incl. functions).
+$ sudo sudo -V
+# The list of environment variables that sudo clears.
+# It is contained in the output of sudo -V when run as root).
 ```
 See [list of reserved variables](https://www.tldp.org/LDP/Bash-Beginners-Guide/html/Bash-Beginners-Guide.html#sect2) (set or used by `sh` and `bash`).